Semiclassical quantization conditions in strained moir\'e lattices: Introduction

 \subsection{Effective Hamiltonian}

-We shall also consider an effective low-energy model for a moir\'e superlattice with layer-antisymmetric strain introduced in \cite{TM20}.
+We shall also consider an effective low-energy model of \eqref{eq:Harper} introduced in \cite{TM20} for a moir\'e superlattice with antisymmetric shear strain.
 After a rescaling $x/L\mapsto x$, where $L$ is the moir\'e length, the model is described by the semiclassical operator